-Shanduka Black Umbrellas was first conceived as the Black Umbrellas, a project spearheaded by Cape Town social entrepreneurs Charles Maisel and Mark Frankel to support SMMEs.
+Black Umbrellas is a project initially spearheaded by Cape Town social entrepreneurs Charles Maisel and Mark Frankel to support SMMEs.

-In 2009 the Cyril Ramaphosa Foundation, then Shanduka Foundation, partnered with Black Umbrellas to escalate the project countrywide with R5.2 million invested in the set up and operations of a Gauteng office.
+In 2009, the Cyril Ramaphosa Foundation, then the Shanduka Foundation, partnered with Black Umbrellas to position the project on a national level.
+With a R5.2 million investment, Black Umbrellas set up and started operations in its Gauteng main office.

-Shanduka Black Umbrellas was established as a non‐profit enterprise development incubation organisation partnering with the private sector, government and civil society to address the low levels of entrepreneurship and high failure rate of 100% black owned emerging businesses in South Africa.
+Black Umbrellas was established as a non‐profit enterprise, and is a development incubation organisation with partners in the private sector, government and civil society that addresses the low levels of entrepreneurship and high failure rate of 100% black owned emerging businesses in South Africa.
 Today there are nine incubators countrywide.

-The programme focuses on promoting entrepreneurship as a desirable economic path, and nurturing 100% black‐owned businesses in the critical first three years of their existence through the provision of nationwide incubators.
+The programme focuses on promoting entrepreneurship as a desirable economic path, and through its incubators, nurtures 100% black‐owned businesses in the critical first three years of their existence.

-Shanduka Black Umbrellas works through a platform of co‐operation between civil society, the private sector and government so that the correct resources, skills development, mentoring and access to markets are in place to support development at all levels.
+Black Umbrellas works through a platform of co‐operation between civil society, the private sector and government, so that the correct resources, skills development, mentoring and access to markets are in place to support growth at all levels.

-By providing a structured and subsidised programme, using a national footprint of business incubation offices, Shanduka Black Umbrellas’ clients are afforded the expertise, office infrastructure and resources over a three year period to create the important foundations to achieve sustainable businesses.
+By providing a structured and subsidised programme and using a national footprint of business incubation offices, Black Umbrellas’ clients are afforded the expertise, office infrastructure and resources over the critical first three years of operation, to create the important foundations to achieve sustainable businesses.

-Shanduka Blackpages – an initiative of Shanduka Black Umbrellas ‐ is a powerful, online national directory connecting big business to smaller black enterprises to transform procurement in South Africa.
-Powered by the Supply Chain Network and Absa, Shanduka Blackpages is arguably the most efficient procurement interface on the market.
+Black Pages – an initiative of Black Umbrellas ‐ is a powerful, online national directory connecting big businesses to smaller black enterprises to help transform procurement in South Africa.
+Powered by the Supply Chain Network and Absa, Black Pages is arguably the most efficient procurement interface on the market.

 “It’s about how to create solutions that will make their tomorrow as good as my today. “

-The success of enterprise and supplier development (ESD) lies in nurturing, supporting and developing black owned businesses and entrepreneurs.
-Without assistance as many as 70% of small, medium and micro enterprises (SMMEs) in South Africa fail in their first two years of existence.
+The success of Enterprise and Supplier Development (ESD) lies in nurturing, supporting and developing black owned businesses and entrepreneurs.
+Without assistance, as many as 70% of Small, Medium and Micro Enterprises (SMMEs) in South Africa fail in their first two years.

-In order for the work of SBU to have a lasting impact on South Africa’s economic landscape, we require the support and collaboration of a range partners; from the private sector to government and civil society.
+In order for the work of Black Umbrellas to have a lasting impact on South Africa’s economic landscape, we are dependent on the support and collaboration of a wide range of partners; from those in the private sector, to government and civil society organisations.

-When you choose to support SBU, you are contributing to a credible, proven programme of economic development and transformation.
-You are helping to create an environment where big businesses and 100% black owned SMMEs can flourish together and all can benefit from a vibrant and diversified economy.
+By supporting Black Umbrellas, you are contributing to a credible, proven programme of economic development and transformation.
+You are helping to create an environment where big businesses and 100% black owned SMMEs can flourish together while the whole country benefits from a vibrant and diversified economy.
 When you become a donor, you are investing in South Africa’s future.

-To support the work of Shanduka Black Umbrellas by donating money, click here.
+To support the work of Black Umbrellas by donating money, click here.

-Or contact Kim English at email@example.com to find out how your contribution can positively impact your B-BBEE Scorecard.
+You can also kindly contact Kim English at firstname.lastname@example.org to find out how your contribution can positively impact your BBBEE Scorecard.

-By becoming a mentor you will play an integral role in the success of SBU and SBP and will help to empower and inspire a new generation of South African entrepreneurs.
+Mentors play an integral role in the success of Black Umbrellas and help to empower and inspire a new generation of South African entrepreneurs.

-If you are a black entrepreneur and have a business model which will achieve the following objectives within three years and you have the drive to make it happen, apply to join SBU today:
+If you are a black entrepreneur wanting to achieve the below objectives within three years, you can apply to join Black Umbrellas today: